MoMaT/2r1b/README.md

 * Tuesday Knight -> Hero
 * Psychologist -> Therapist

+You can edit the descriptions of the roles in `data/cards.json`.

-The default setup of a page is is 2x4 on A4 page in landscape orientation.
+The setup of a page is 2x4 cards on A4 page in landscape orientation.
 Each card is 59mm width and 92mm height.

-You can edit the descriptions of the roles in `data/cards.json`.
 To set cards on a page, change lines like this in `build.py`:

 ```python